Roman Catholic Diocese of Bunbury

 The Diocese of Bunbury is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Australia.
 It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Perth.
-The Diocese of Bunbury was established in 1954, and covers the South West and Great Southern regions of Western Australia.
+The diocese covers the South West and Great Southern regions of Western Australia.

+History

+The Diocese of Bunbury was established in 12 November 1954 by Pope Pius XII, taking land from an area previously administered by the Archdiocese of Perth.
+Bishop Launcelot John Goody was appointed the first bishop of the new diocese.
+Bishop Goody served the Diocese of Bunbury for 14 years, before being appointed Archbishop of Perth in 1968.

 Ordinaries

 The following men have been Bishop of Bunbury: